Questions? Please take a look at our FAQ.

 Applicants with a non-EU/EEA nationality are charged an administrative fee of €100 to be paid while submitting the application form.
 The fee is reimbursed to students who subsequently enrol successfully at the Amsterdam Law School and who have started their studies.

 A complete online application consists of the following documents:

 - A copy of university transcripts including grades (please note: if you have a non-legal Bachelor’s degree, please provide us with an overview of which courses on your transcript are law courses, including a document with course descriptions or syllabi of these courses.
 You can add these documents to your application after you have submitted your application form, by clicking on the paperclip sign next to your application in MyInfo to add additional documents).

 - A copy of university diploma (if it has already been obtained).

 - Proof of a passing mark on an English Language proficiency test (if the test has already been taken).

 6. Request for admission with study delay

 Have you suffered a study delay in your current Bachelor’s programme over the past year?
-Subject to strict conditions, you can submit a request for admission with study delay as of 1 July 2022.
+Subject to strict conditions, you can submit a request for admission with study delay.

 You are eligible to submit a request for admission with study delay when: